partizand/gnucashreport/readme.rst

 No cycles for calculation, less errors, less code.

 GnuCash python bindings not use, because it platform depended and unstable.
-Piecah need only for get data from sql.
+Piecash need only for get data from sql.
 Not using piecash calculation and walk functions.
 All data from GnuCash loads into DataFrames as is, table to table.
-Then data are processed only thru pandas.
+Then data are processed only thru Pandas.

 Install
 -------